-Disclaimer: This tutorial is made available for informational purposes only.
-Tampering with your camera will void your manufacturer's warranty.
-If you decide to perform the conversion you could damage your camera or be hurt or get killed from the high voltage present - you do so at your own risk, we are not responsible for camera damage or any harm you may suffer or any special or consequential damages.
+Disclaimer: This tutorial is intended for experienced professionals and made available to you for informational purposes only.
+Tampering with your camera will void your manufacturer’s warranty.
+If you decide to perform the conversion you could damage your camera or be hurt or get killed from the high voltage present – you do so at your own risk, we are not responsible for camera damage or any harm you may suffer or any special or consequential damages.
+Also, by visiting this site you are legally bound by our Terms of Use Agreement, we highly recommend you read it.

 You will need these tools & supplies to follow the 5D infrared conversion tutorial: